Ronald García: Pre-Aris career

 García's first professional Bolivian club was Bolívar from La Paz.
 From there, he moved to Alverca in Portugal.
 He played for 3 years there and 2 stories about him are interesting:

 First, at some point in his younger age, he was considered and positioned in the top 50 of world's football potentials.

 Second, the story with him is related to his days in Benfica.

 After his days in Portugal he returned once again to play in Bolivia.
 During his second spell at Bolívar he reached the quarter-finals of the Copa Libertadores, only to be defeated by Club América on 25 May 2000.
-His notable performances earned him a second chance at his European dream and signed for, which at the time was in the second division, Aris Thessaloniki FC (apparent fee was 100,000 euros).
+His notable performances earned him a second chance at his European dream, allowing him to sign for Aris, which at the time was in the second division. (apparent fee was 100,000 euros).

 Aris

-In most of his first season with them he was plagued by several problems.
+Ronald Gacia was affected by a number of problems during his first season at Aris.
 First, his adapting process lasted longer than expected.
-Second, his from-time-to-time injuries and his longer recoveries, made it difficult for him to become a regular starter.
-Towards the end of the second division season he gradually started to gain confidence and trust by his coach Nikos Anastopoulos.
+Second, he suffered from injuries and his longer recoveries made it difficult for him to become a regular starter.
+Towards the end of the second division season he gradually started to gain confidence and trust from his coach Nikos Anastopoulos.
 As a result of a strong campaign from Aris, Nacho along with Aris were promoted to the first division after just 1 year.

-In the big "roster sweeping" summer 2006, Aris Management gave him another chance and left him in the team for the 2006–2007 season.
-The first 2/3 of the season were more or less successful.
-However, his career continued to hampered with injuries.
-He was a regular starter under Guillermo Hoyos, the first coach of rebuilding 2006/07 Aris.
-Lost his starting 11 place to Ruben Palazuelos under Enrique Hernandez (Hoyos' successor).
+In the big "roster sweep" of summer 2006, Aris Management gave him another chance and left him in the team for the 2006–2007 season.
+The first part of the season was more or less successful.
+However, his career continued to be hampered by injuries.
+He was a regular starter under Guillermo Hoyos, the first coach to rebuild 2006/07 Aris.
+However, he lost his starting 11 place to Ruben Palazuelos under Enrique Hernandez (Hoyos' successor).

 In mid-August 2008, after a lengthy series of negotiations, García finally signed a 5-year contract extension (up to 2013), earning 2 million euros, in total, for 5 years.

 After a year he returned to Aris with less money in September 2011.
-His first unofficial appearance with the black and yellow shirt was in the friendly against Doxa Dramas on September,4 in which he had a notable performance.
+His first unofficial appearance with the black and yellow shirt was in the friendly against Doxa Dramas on September 4, in which he had a notable performance.
 García is the club's longest-serving non-Greek player in club history.